 ABE HS 21 Portfolio classes are self-paced computer classes offered in a variety of learning modalities - including face-to-face, hybrid and online.
 Portfolio classes are conducted using Canvas.
 This competency based course allows students to work at their own pace and is designed to prepare students for a successful transition to college-level courses and to develop the behaviors and values relevant to success in higher education and the labor market.
 Prerequisite: HS 21 Transcript Evaluation: Score under 246 or placement in basic skills program.
+All students under 19 years of age must have a signed release from the last school they attended.
+Students 16-17 years of age must first be admitted to the College following the Alternative Education Program (AEP) eligibility or Underage Admissions policy, which is available in the High School Programs office.

-ABE 052 Writing Skill Building 1 - 4.5 Credits
+ABE 052 Writing Skill Building 1-4.5 Credits